This page contains information on mapping with DJI drones that have been converted to capture data for NDVI imagery. Here you will find:

 If you are capturing data with a modified camera, we recommend using custom camera settings when flying with the DroneDeploy mobile app.
 This can help increase the final quality of the map.
 Please follow the steps below:

 See here for instructions to get the app and ensure the right settings for aircraft compatibility.

-Automatic Camera Settings Make sure you see the alert at the bottom of the screen.
+Use 3rd Part Camera setting, make sure you see the alert at the bottom of the screen.

 When setting your manual camera settings, we recommend the following:

--Set Frontlap and Sidelap to 80% This will insure more photos with sufficient overlap since modified NDVI photos tend to be sharper in the center and blurrier toward the edges.
+Set Frontlap and Sidelap to 80% This will ensure more photos with sufficient overlap since modified NDVI photos tend to be sharper in the center and blurrier toward the edges.

 Only one app can be connected to the drone at a time.

 Please be sure not have DroneDeploy open when working in DJI GO, and vice versa.